Successes & Accomplishments

 - NWNA members took part in a survey regarding the South Segment (from south of Tropicana to Pine Island) options.
 Option 1 was chosen by more than 75% of the respondents and was, ultimately, approved.

-- Dedication of Joe Stonis Park during January 2008 was the direct result of NWNA’s substantial lobbying.
+- The dedication of Joe Stonis Park during January 2008 was the direct result of NWNA’s substantial lobbying.
 Our Parks Committee was a driving force in the park’s design.

 - Based on continuous surveying, lobbying, and requests, the City reinstituted a dredging program in 2015 to restore depth to the Northwest Spreader and side canals to allow safe passage of our boating community.